 Elite young defensemen are adapting to NHL faster than ever

-In a Saturday, Dec.
-23, 2016 file photo, Columbus Blue Jackets defenseman Zach Werenski works against the Montreal Canadiens during an NHL hockey game in Columbus, Ohio.
-Werenski quickly followed the lead of Seth Jones and 2015 Calder Trophy winner Aaron Ekblad in adapting more quickly to the NHL than elite defensemen of previous generations.
+Zach Werenski and Ivan Provorov are the latest to put cracks in the time-tested theory that defensemen need a long time to develop.
+The 19-year-old rookies quickly followed the lead of Seth Jones and 2015 Calder Trophy winner Aaron Ekblad in adapting more quickly to the NHL than elite defensemen of previous generations.

 Add your comments below